HugeFrog24/kopfschmerzkalender-generator/README.md

 - **Internet:** The app may connect to the internet to check for software updates.
 This ensures access to the latest features and security improvements.
 - **Storage:** To save the generated Kopfschmerzkalender, the app requires permission to write Excel files to your local storage.
 This is necessary for creating the headache diary.

-Personal health data remains on your device unless you choose to share the spreadsheet explicitly.
+Personal health data remains on your device unless you share the spreadsheet explicitly.

 ## Final Thoughts